-Is My Landlord Lying To Tenants And Claiming They Don’t Have Rent Control?
+Is My Landlord Lying, Claiming We Don’t Have Rent Control?

 My wife and I (both in our 60s) rent a one bedroom apartment in a 12-unit building in lower Russian Hill, built in the 20’s.
 We have rented for 30 + years.
 When we first moved in (in the early 80’s) the Landlord was in the process of converting the building to condos and asked if we were interested in buying.
 We said yes, he proceeded with the condo conversion, and put them on the market for a couple of months.
 He didn’t sell enough units (my understanding was that he was required to sell more than half, or at least 7), so he took the condos off the market and has been renting them ever since.
 They are currently recorded with the Assessor as 12 separate condos, all owned by him.